Toremifene (Fareston®)

 Taking toremifene tablets

-Toremifene comes as tablets you can take at home.
 You may have toremifene on its own, or with other drugs.
-Your nurse or doctor will talk to you about your treatment plan.
+Your cancer team will discuss your treatment plan with you.

-Always take the tablets exactly as explained.
+Always take the tablets exactly as they tell you to.
 This is important to make sure they work as well as possible for you.

 Other things to remember about your tablets: